JacekBialek/PriceIndices/README.md

 **data\_classifying**

 This function predicts product COICOP levels (or any other defined product levels) using the selected machine learning model (see the **model** parameter).
-It provides the indicated data set with an additional column, i.e. *coicop\_predicted*.
+It provides the indicated data set with an additional column, i.e. *class\_predicted*.
 The selected model must be built previously (see the **model\_classification** function) and after the training process it can be saved on your disk (see the **save\_model** function) and then loaded at any time (see the **load\_model** function).
 Please note that the machine learning process is based on the XGBoost algorithm (from the XGBoost package) which is an implementation of gradient boosted decision trees designed for speed and performance.
 For example, let us build a machine learning model

 ``` r
 my.grid=list(eta=c(0.01,0.02,0.05),subsample=c(0.5,0.8))